Previous Ned Brooks Award Recipients

-Beverly Foster, clinical associate professor and director of undergraduate education in the School of Nursing, received the 2016 Ned Brooks Award for Public Service for more than 30 years of providing and supporting public service within UNC and across North Carolina.
-Dr. Foster remains active in many local and state agencies related to health and human services, having served for many years on the Orange County Board of Health and, as chair and member Healthy Carolinians in Orange County.
-At the state level she was appointed by the governor to the Healthy Carolinians Advisory Board and serves as board chair of the Foundation for Nursing Excellence.
-Her knowledge of public health and commitment to improving health outcomes created lasting impressions on the local and state levels.
+2016 – Beverly Foster, clinical associate professor and director of undergraduate education in the School of Nursing, received the 2016 Ned Brooks Award for Public Service for more than 30 years of providing and supporting public service within UNC and across North Carolina.
+Dr. Foster remains active in many local and state agencies related to health and human services, including the Orange County Board of Health, Healthy Carolinians in Orange County, the Healthy Carolinians Advisory Board and the Foundation for Nursing Excellence.

 2015 – Mike Smith, dean of the School of Government (SOG), received the 2015 Ned Brooks Award for his 37 years of providing and supporting public service within UNC and across North Carolina.
 He engages with city and county officials across the state to share the SOG’s existing resources and learn how the School can better meet these public servants’ needs.